cavaunpeu/willwolf.io-source/content/articles/neurally-embedded-emojis.md

 ```

 ### Fit contrastive model
-Fitting `contrastive_model` will implicitly fit `prediction_model` as well, so long as latter has been compiled.
+Fitting `contrastive_model` will implicitly fit `prediction_model` as well, so long as the latter has been compiled.

 ```python
 # compile